 But yeah, it touches on a little bit of background of the journey, but also a lot of my philosophy and the privilege of my experiences in each place.
 I try not to touch on the classical things within each place, because you can read those in any book.
-It’s more on my feelings that I had in each place.
+It’s more about my feelings that I had in each place.

 A classic example is being in Syria and expecting to have this scary experience within Damascus.
 I ended up running with the under 19 female national football team.
 You know, it’s bonkers.
 Those kind of stories is what the book is about.
 It’s sharing the journey, my experiences and hopefully giving everybody a nudge.

 I don’t want people just to quit their jobs and travel around the world, but it’s something that I would recommend, you know.
 So I hope that what will leave people with the feeling of when they finish reading.

 Oli: Once you’ve done the speaking tour, what’s next?
 You’ve done this, what’s going to top that.
 Are there any other challenges, whether it be running or something else you’re working on?

 Nick: Yes.
 So between now and the end of next year, we have the speaking tour and listed amongst that we have six, maybe even seven or eight mini-challenges.

 – Running the length north to south of Malawi

 – Running Land’s End to John O’ Groats